Taxonomies, Ontologies and Knowledge Graphs: a primer

 Personal: I've spent my life codifying and analysing human behaviour as a compensation measure for how my brain thinks to ensure I try to be a good person.
 I'm now well into adulthood so it's all pretty automatic but it does mean any framework that helps me understand human behaviour and interaction in a more codified manner just sticks without much effort.

 Professional: I've worked in a bunch of industries where defining how something relates to what is hard work.
 Want to know how a ship owner differs from a ship operator, and how that relates to Lloyds register or an individual seafarer?
-Or how to define the long set of complex interelating circumstances that can affect blood glucose levels in a way that someone can read on a phone screen?
+Or how to define the long set of complex interrelating circumstances that can affect blood glucose levels in a way that someone can read on a phone screen?
 Or you're a startup who is pivoting what they do and need to understand what still works in the new world?

 I've also done enough training and usage of things like Human Activity Models in a real business context... deeply nerdy and dull, enthralling to me.